 Dear Dr. Khan,

-My name is Susan Sanderson and I am a junior at San Diego State University majoring in Chemistry.
+My name is Susan Sanderson, and I am a junior at San Diego State University majoring in Chemistry.
 I am writing to you because I am considering attending medical school to become a pediatrician and was hoping to shadow a doctor to get a better sense of the profession and be sure this is the path for me.
-I researched that you are one of the most recommended pediatricians in town and I thought you would be a great person to contact.
+I researched that you are one of the most recommended pediatricians in town, and I thought you would be a great person to contact.

 Of course, physicians can only conduct limited physical examinations virtually.
 But, Dr. Punim Thakkar, assistant professor of otolaryngology at the GW School of Medicine and Health Sciences, believes virtual shadowing has been valuable for his patients and practice.

+Many patient follow-ups are handled virtually so that students can experience the extra stage of follow-up care during virtual medical shadowing.
 Aside from being able to wear your comfy pink slippers, you can shadow physicians outside of your geographic location.
 Also, there are no commute times!

 Seattle Children’s Hospital defines physician observerships as “an experience where individuals with or without prior medical education can observe medical professionals as they care for patients and families for a specific period of time in this healthcare facility.”

 Unlike shadowing, medical observerships offer students the opportunity to gain hands-off clinical experience in a clinical setting.
-As such, there is no direct patient care like physicals, histories, or access to confidential patient data involved.
+As such, there is no direct patient care like physicals, histories, or access to confidential data involved.

 Your duties during a medical observership are restricted to watching and listening to: